Quantum dynamics of perfect fluids: Abstract

 \section{Abstract}

 We study the quantum field theory of zero temperature perfect fluids.
 Such systems are defined by quantizing a classical field theory of scalar fields $\phi^I$ that act as Lagrange coordinates on an internal spatial manifold of fluid configurations.
-Invariance under volume preserving diffeomorphisms acting on these scalars implies that the long-wavelength spectrum contains vortex (transverse modes) with exact $\omega_T=0$ dispersion relation.
-As a result, physically interpreting the perturbative quantization of this theory by standard methods has proven to be challenging.
-In this paper, we show that correlators evaluated in the class of semi-classical (Gaussian) initial states prepared at $t=0$ are well-defined and accessible via perturbation theory.
-The width of the initial state effectively acts as an infrared regulator without explicitly breaking diffeomorphism invariance.
-As an application, we compute stress tensor two-point correlators and show that vortex modes give a non-trivial contribution to the response function, non-local in both space and time.
+Invariance under volume preserving diffeomorphisms acting on these scalars implies that the long-wavelength spectrum contains vortex (transverse modes) with an exact $\omega_T=0$ dispersion relation.
+As a consequence, physically interpreting the results obtained via perturbative quantization of this theory has proven to be challenging.
+In this paper, we show that correlators evaluated in a class of semi-classical (Gaussian) initial states prepared at $t=0$ are well-defined and accessible via perturbation theory.
+The width of the initial state effectively acts as an infrared regulator without explicitly breaking diffeomorphism invariance of the classical action.
+As an application, we compute the stress tensor two-point correlators and show that vortex modes give a non-trivial contribution to the response function, non-local in both space and time.